 - In the case of a bare trust, the investments are taxed as if the beneficiary owns them.
 If the trustees realise gains on any investments, these are taxed on the beneficiary and set against their annual exempt amount.
-If the gains are large enough to be taxable, the tax rate(s) will generally be 10% and/or 20%, depending on the beneficiary's own level of income and gains.
-Residential property gains attract an 8% surcharge. - Gains within discretionary trusts are not taxed by reference to the beneficiaries.
-The trustees have an annual exempt amount of up to £3,000 in 2023/24 (and £1,500 in 2024/25), although the amount will be less if the settlor has set up any other trusts.
-The minimum is £600 in 2023/24 (and £300 in 2024/25).
-Any net gains that exceed the available allowance are taxed at a flat rate of 20% (or 28% for residential property).
+If the gains are large enough to be taxable, the tax rate(s) will generally be 18% and/or 24%, depending on the beneficiary's own level of income and gains due to the increased rates introduced in the Autumn 2024 Budget. - Gains within discretionary trusts are not taxed by reference to the beneficiaries.
+The trustees have an annual exempt amount of up to £1,500 in 2024/25) (and 2025/26), although the amount will be less if the settlor has set up any other trusts.
+The minimum is £300 in 2024/25.
+Any net gains that exceed the available allowance are taxed at a flat rate of 24% if realised on or after 30 October 2024 (20% before then).